The California Educator Reporting System: Overview

 TOMS user roles that allow access to CERS are implemented to protect the information processed and stored within the system.
 Specifically, these user roles are designed to do the following:

-Each user within an LEA is permitted to view data only for students that the user has been explicitly authorized to view by the LEA CAASPP or ELPAC coordinator.
-There are two primary options for accessing CERS.
+Each user within an LEA is permitted to view data only for students that the user has been explicitly authorized to view by the LEA CAASPP or LEA ELPAC coordinator.

 This will open the Logon screen (figure 3).